 This post may contain affiliate links.

-You will never think Thai rice is boring again.
-In Thailand, rice isn’t simply a food, it’s a symbol of bounty and fertility – and a key part of Thai culture.
-It’s also the root of some bizarre rituals the average tourist will never see.
-Here’s how you can delve into some fascinating rice customs, festivals and rice dishes in Thailand.
+In Thailand, rice isn’t simply a food, it’s a symbol of bounty and fertility – and a key part of the culture.
+And exploring this fascinating world is a unique thing to do in Thailand.

-The Royal Plowing Ceremony
+The Royal Plowing Ceremony in Bangkok

 As the procession made its way around Sanam Luang Park just outside the Grand Palace, the ground was plowed by the oxen and the rice kernels were scattered.

-At the end of the Royal Ploughing Ceremony, I joined the rush of local Thais racing to collect grains of rice from the ground.
-Racing in and out of the field in my tight skirt and flimsy sandals before the farmers could knock me over in their enthusiasm, I made off with my prize – six grains of auspicious rice from an event presided over by the Crown Prince of Thailand himself.
+Racing in and out of the field in my skirt and flimsy sandals before the farmers could knock me over in their enthusiasm, I proudly made off with my prize – six grains of auspicious rice from an event presided over by the Crown Prince of Thailand himself.

 My curiosity piqued by this sacred ceremony in Bangkok, I decided to travel deeper into the rice culture of Thailand to connect with the country’s culinary roots.
 Here’s how you can, too.